 This data is reported periodically (4-weekly) but supplied to us on a quarterly basis, at the end of rail periods 4, 7, 10 and 13.
-At the end of each of these aforementioned rail periods, RDG are given 15 working days to provide their submission of the passenger assistance and DPRC data to us.
 Generally, these statistics are published two to three months after the end of the aforementioned rail periods.

-The publication schedule available on the data portal outlines the publication dates for National Statistics quarterly and annual statistical releases and other official statistics up to 12 months in advance.
+The publication schedule available on the data portal outlines the publication dates for 'accredited official statistics' quarterly and annual statistical releases and other official statistics up to 12 months in advance.